-15. The applicant has referred the order passed by the Authority for Advance Ruling, Tamilnadu in the case of Subramani Sumathi- Order No. 07/AAR/2019 dtd.
-22/01/2019 wherein the issue of classification of PAPAD made of maida was for consideration before Advance Ruling Authority and it has been held therein that the product in question was eligible to be classified as PAPAD under Tariff Heading 19050540.

-16. The applicant submitted that issue as to whether PAPAD of different shapes and sizes and also known by different nomenclature, whereby more common nomenclature used is FRYUMS though FRYUMS is a registered brand name of TTK Healthcare Ltd. and not the name of any of product of PAPAD, would be eligible to be considered as and falling under the entry of PAPAD or not has been very well settled far back by Honourable Supreme Court in the case of Shiv Shakti Gold Finger Vs. Assisstant Commissioner, Commercial Tax, Jaipur - (1996) 9 SCC 514 wherein Honourable Supreme Court has clearly observed and held that irrespective of the shape of PAPAD and irrespective of ingredients used, the PAPAD still remains PAPAD.

-17. The applicant has referred the various case laws of VAT era which are summarised as under :

-- (i) In the case of State of Karnataka Vs. Vasavamba Stores [2013] 60 VST 19 (Karn.), Honourable Karnataka High Court has clearly dealt with the issue whether Fryums in an uncooked/unfried form sold would qualify as PAPAD and it has been held by Honourable Karnataka High Court that FRYUMS fall under the entry of PAPAD irrespective of their shapes and sizes and irrespective of the ingredients used.
-In this matter M/s.
-TTK Healthcare Ltd. was also one of the petitioners. - (ii) Even the Highest Fact Finding Authority of the State of Gujarat i.e. Honourable Gujarat Value Added Tax Tribunal has considered the issue about classification of PAPAD of different shapes and sizes in relation to respective entry 9(2) in Schedule I of the GVAT Act wherein the entry in question was [Khakhra, papad, papad pipes].
+- 6.9 The applicant has referred the order passed by the Authority for Advance Ruling, Tamilnadu in the case of Subramani Sumathi- Order No. 07/AAR/2019 dtd.22/01/2019 wherein the issue of classification of PAPAD made of maida was for consideration before Advance Ruling Authority and it has been held therein that the product in question was eligible to be classified as PAPAD under Tariff Heading 19050540. - 6.10 The applicant further submitted that the issue as to whether PAPAD of different shapes and sizes and also known by different nomenclature, whereby more common nomenclature used is FRYUMS, would be eligible to be considered as and falling under the entry of PAPAD or not, has been very well settled far back by Honourable Supreme Court in the case of Shiv Shakti Gold Finger Vs. Assisstant Commissioner, Commercial Tax, Jaipur (1996) 9 SCC 514 wherein Honourable Supreme Court has clearly observed and held that irrespective of the shape of PAPAD and irrespective of ingredients used, the PAPAD still remains PAPAD. - 6.11 The applicant has also referred the various Case Laws of VAT era, which are summarised as under: - (i) In the case of State of Karnataka Vs. Vasavamba Stores [2013] 60 VST 19 (Karn.), Honourable Karnataka High Court has clearly dealt with the issue whether FRYUMS in an uncooked/un-fried form sold, would qualify as PAPAD and it has been held by Honourable Karnataka High Court that FRYUMS fall under the entry of PAPAD irrespective of their shapes and sizes and irrespective of the ingredients used. - (ii) Even the Highest Fact Finding Authority of the State of Gujarat i.e. Honourable Gujarat Value Added Tax Tribunal has considered the issue about classification of PAPAD of different shapes and sizes in relation to respective entry 9(2) in Schedule I of the GVAT Act wherein the entry in question was [Khakhra, papad, papad pipes].
 In the case of M/s.
-Avadh Food Products Vs. State of Gujarat - First Appeal No.1/2015 read with Rectification Application No.31/2015 in First Appeal No.1/2015 Dt;-03/07/2015 reported in 2015 GSTB - II - 405 and in the case of M/s.
-Swethin Food Products Vs. State of Gujarat - 2016 GSTB - I 296, Honourable Tribunal has clearly held that Fryums are nothing but PAPAD and clearly fall under entry 9(2) in schedule I to the GVAT Act and hence are exempt from payment of tax.
+Avadh Food Products Vs. State of Gujarat First Appeal No.1/2015 read with Rectification Application No.31/2015 in First Appeal No.1/2015 Dt;-03/07/2015 reported in 2015 GSTB II 405 and in the case of M/s.
+Swethin Food Products Vs. State of Gujarat-2016 GSTB-I 296, Honourable Tribunal has clearly held that FRYUMS are nothing but PAPAD and clearly fall under entry 9(2) in schedule I to the GVAT Act and hence are exempt from payment of tax.

-- (iii) The determination order passed u/s.
-80 of the Gujarat Value Added Tax Act, 2003 in the cases of Jay Khodiyar Agency (2007-D-98-103 Dt:-11/09/2007) and Kansara Trading Co.
-(2011-D-356-357 Dt:-11/02/2011) wherein FRYUMS have been held to be falling under entry 9(2) in Schedule I to the GVAT Act as PAPAD. - (iv) Honourable Gujarat High Court in the case of West Coast Waterbase Pvt.
-Ltd. Vs. State of Gujarat (2016) 95 VST 370 (Guj.) wherein the said principle has been laid down by Honourable High Court that when there is no material change in the entries, the classification adopted in earlier law should continue to prevail and accepted.
+As per the knowledge of the applicant and subject to verification, both the above decisions have not been challenged by the State of Gujarat further or at least there is no adverse decision till date from the higher forum in these matters reversing the aforementioned decisions.